stephenjmcmahon/SteamDeck-Configs/README.md

 ## Description

-* SSH Status Echo: Instantly know the SSH status upon connection.
+* SSH Status Echo: Instantly know the SSH status upon connection
-* SSH Alias Convenience: Enjoy convenient SSH alias commands accessible through 'ssh_help'.
+* SSH Alias Convenience: Enjoy convenient SSH alias commands accessible through 'ssh_help'
-* Enhanced File Navigation: Simplify file navigation with aliases like 'll' for 'ls -AhF' and 'lll' for 'ls -lAhF'.
+* Enhanced File Navigation: Simplify file navigation with aliases like 'll' for 'ls -AhF' and 'lll' for 'ls -lAhF'

 ## Install

 To set up these configurations on your Steam Deck:

 Navigate to /home/deck.
-* Open .bashrc using your preferred text editor (e.g., nano) and add the provided content below the existing SteamOS defaults.
+* Open '.bashrc' using your preferred text editor (e.g., nano) and add the provided '.bashrc' content from this repo below the existing SteamOS defaults
-* Create a directory named .bashrc.d/.
+* Create a directory named '.bashrc.d/'
+* Open '.bashrc.d/aliases.sh' (a new file) using your preferred text editor (e.g., nano)
-* Copy all lines from aliases.sh into .bashrc.d/aliases.sh.
+* Copy all lines from aliases.sh from this repo into your newly created '.bashrc.d/aliases.sh'
-* Ensure proper permissions by running chmod +600 .bashrc.d/aliases.sh.h
+* Ensure proper permissions by running 'chmod +600 .bashrc.d/aliases.sh'

 ## Current Status and Bugs